-Applying the exponential paradigm one can feel sometimes incomfortable wondering whether "one has the right" to do so (as for example for coloured structures).
+Applying the exponential paradigm one can feel sometimes incomfortable wondering whether "one has the right" to do so (as for coloured structures, for example).
 The following paper is aimed at giving a rather large framework where this formula holds.

-Exponential formula can be traced back to works by Touchard and Ridell & Uhlenbeck [16], [13].
-For an other exposition, see for example [2], [4], [7], [15].
+Exponential formula can be traced back to works by Touchard and Ridell & Uhlenbeck [20, 17].
+For an other exposition, see for example [4, 7, 9, 19].